 Thanks to the days of the early internet, pop-ups got a bad rap.
-Think about what just came to mind when you read the word “pop-up”.
+Think about what just came to mind when you read the word “pop-up.”
 It probably looked something like this…

-They’re so much more than an ad – they’re an expertly designed lead capture for your latest Instagram ad, a banner featuring the countdown timer from your flash sale emails, and a product recommendation based on previous orders.
+They’re so much more than an ad – they’re an expertly designed lead capture for your latest Instagram ad, a banner featuring the countdown timer from your flash sale emails, a fly-out tab for sale notifications, and a product recommendation based on previous orders.

 Let’s take a look at what it takes to build high-performing pop-ups that take your onsite experience to the next level rather than an annoying, one-size-fits-all experience for your visitors.

-Create different lead captures targeting each paid campaign you have so that the money you’re spending driving traffic isn’t wasted on a less than stellar post-click purchase.
-Target these via UTMs so that each lead captures’ copy, image, or offer to match what they saw in the ad for continuity.
+Create different lead captures targeting each paid campaign you have so that the money you’re spending driving traffic isn’t wasted on a less-than-stellar post-click purchase.
+Target these audiences via UTMs so that each lead captures’ copy, image, or offer to match what they saw in the ad for continuity.

 Next up, take into consideration their visit history.
-For first-time visitors, this is your opportunity to make a good first impression and for returning visitors this is a great time to up the ante by offering something of higher value than before.
-By returning to the site, they’re displaying intent so this is your chance to seal the deal.
+For first-time visitors, this is your opportunity to make a good first impression, and for returning visitors, this is a great time to up the ante by offering something of higher value than before.
+By returning to the site, they’re displaying intent, so this is your chance to seal the deal.

 - If they’re on desktop, prioritize email.
 If on mobile, prioritize SMS.
 Fortunately, SMS collection is made even easier via tap-to-text opt-ins that only require two “clicks” to sign up.

-- Center pop-ups are the traditional style, they’re great for desktops as they’re not overly interruptive and average a 9% engagement rate.
-These are also great for mobile when created with the proper SEO guidelines in mind and can be set up to have a floating tab appear once closed so visitors who change their mind can easily re-access the offer & sign-up.
+- Center pop-ups are the traditional style; they’re great for desktops as they’re not overly interruptive and average a 9% engagement rate.
+These are also great for mobile when created with the proper SEO guidelines in mind and can be set up to have a floating tab appear once closed so visitors who change their mind can easily re-access the offer & sign up.
 These can also take on a variety of shapes to give them an extra oomph on the screen.

-- For brands who want to forgo the “popping-up” aspect of lead captures altogether, there is the option for in-page lead capture.
+- For brands who want to forgo the “pop up” aspect of lead captures altogether, there is the option for in-page lead capture.
 This will appear native to their website & allow visitors to subscribe on their own terms as they browse pages.
 Commonly used as a newsletter subscription option on homepages, in footers across websites, etc.

-Personalized Product Recommendations
+Personalized Product Recommendation Popups